ferivoq/zen-transparent-css/README.md

 After installing, you can manually add the CSS files for each website.

+## Upcoming Features 🚀

+Here are some upcoming additions to this project:

+- 📖 **Tutorial**: Step-by-step guide on making Zen Browser transparent.
+- 🌐 **More Site Support**: Expanding the list of supported websites.
+- 🛠 **Fixes & Improvements**: Bug fixes and refinements for existing styles.

 ## Contribution

 Feel free to send pull requests to fix bugs and add support for other sites. 🙂